zhichaochen/iotdb/docs/UserGuide/IoTDB-SQL-Language/DDL-Data-Definition-Language.md

 ### Stroage Group Management
 #### Create Storage Group

 According to the storage model we can set up the corresponding storage group.
-Two SQL statements are supported for creating storage groups, as follows:
+The SQL statements for creating storage groups are as follows:

 ```
 IoTDB > set storage group to root.ln
-IoTDB > create storage group root.sgcc
+IoTDB > set storage group to root.sgcc
 ```

 We can thus create two storage groups using the above two SQL statements.